-When he first left his home state, he landed in Washington, DC with no job prospects, a tiny stash of graduation money, and the promise of a walk-in closet to live in.
-(He’s a Gryffindor, if that wasn’t clear.)
+When he first left his home state, he landed in Washington, DC with no job prospects, $800 in graduation money, and the promise of a walk-in closet to live in.
 Not long after—and he’s not totally sure how—he was jumping headfirst into a career in non-profit PR and sleeping in a real bed.
 He loved writing for a living, even if he was writing press releases and news stories… and hundreds of emails to annoyed journalists.
-This went on for a while, and when the dry writing started to get to him, he decided to work on that novel he always wanted to write.
+But after a while, the dry writing started to get to him, so he thought he’d finally work on that book he always wanted to write.

 Years later, Phil is now the bestselling author of The Gravity of Us, As Far As You’ll Take Me, and other queer books for kids and teens.
 He works in author development for a major book publisher in New York City, where he lives with his husband and their dog.
 Golden Boys, the first book in his upcoming young adult rom-com duology, comes out in February 2022.
 Small Town Pride, his debut middle grade novel, publishes in Summer 2022.

 Looking for hi-res images, bios, and descriptions?
 Check out my media kit!